US Senate confirms Kash Patel for a 10-year term to lead the FBI

 “ Mr Patel’s record demonstrates that he’s dangerous, inexperienced and dishonest,” Democratic Senator Dirk Durbin of Illinois said.
 “He should not and cannot serve as an effective FBI director.”

+For his part, in a social media post, Patel thanked Trump and said he was honoured to be confirmed.

+“The politicalization of our justice system has eroded public trust — but that ends today,” Patel wrote.
+“My mission as Director is clear: let good cops be cops — and rebuild trust in the FBI.”

-In the lead-up to the vote, a parade of Democratic lawmakers, including Durbin, took the Senate floor to warn against confirming Patel.
+But in the lead-up to the vote, a parade of Democratic lawmakers, including Durbin, took the Senate floor to warn against confirming Patel, saying he would indeed politicise the FBI.

 They raised questions about his ability to lead the FBI fairly, given past statements that suggested he might use the bureau’s resources to go after Trump’s political rivals and journalists.